carpentries-incubator/singularity-introduction/_episodes/03-singularity-shell.md

 ## Running specific commands within a container

-We saw earlier that we can use the `singularity inspect` command to see the run script that a container is configured to run by default.
+We saw earlier that we can use the `{{ site.software.cmd }} inspect` command to see the run script that a container is configured to run by default.
 What if we want to run a different command within a container?

-If we know the path of an executable that we want to run within a container, we can use the `singularity exec` command.
+If we know the path of an executable that we want to run within a container, we can use the `{{ site.software.cmd }} exec` command.
 For example, using the `lolcow_latest.sif` container that we've already pulled from Singularity Hub, we can run the following within the `test` directory where the `lolcow_latest.sif` file is located:

 ~~~
-$ singularity exec lolcow_latest.sif echo Hello World!
+{{ site.machine.prompt }} {{ site.software.cmd }} exec lolcow_latest.sif echo Hello World!
 ~~~
 {: .language-bash}